basho-labs/docker-images/mesos/cluster/README.md

 #Mesos dev clster
 This set of scripts starts developer Mesos cluster of few nodes using Docker Compose.
-Cluster contains Mesos master, slave and zookeeper nodes. cluster.yml file contains config of the cluster.
+Cluster contains Mesos masters, slaves and zookeeper nodes. cluster.yml file contains config of the cluster.
 Base docker image for all nodes is the same.
 Node role depends on enviroment variable from cluster config.
 Network settings are also in cluster.yml.

 #Usage
 Use 'make' command with following targets: